-The former top-five overall draft pick is just 25-years old and coming off his best statistical season to date.
-There should be no shortage of suitors for a man of Fournette’s talent on the trade block.
+The former top-five overall draft pick is just 25 years old and coming off his best statistical season to date.
+With no trade compensation needed, there should be no shortage of suitors for a man of Fournette’s talent.

 - It would seem somewhat odd to move on from Todd Gurley only to bring in another former first-round pick, one who will be looking to be paid similarly to Gurley very soon.